moritz-h/satisfactory-3d-map/docs/SATISFACTORY_SAVE.md

 Integer types are all named by their size in bits, e.g. int8, int32, int64, uint8, uint32, uint64, etc.
 Floating point numbers are either defined as float (32-bit) or double (64-bit).
-Bools are stored as uint32 in the save game.
+Bools are stored as uint32 in the save file.

 ### Containers

 #### TArray

-`TArray<T>` is defined in the following way:
+`TArray<T>` is defined as follows:

 ```
 +--------+-------+